 Black and white, silent with music score.

-Part of the Pioneers of African American Cinema collections on Netflix and Criterion Channel.
-Add to My List on Netflix (look under “Episodes” for individual films for Episode 12) or add to My List on Criterion Channel.
+Part of the Pioneers of African American Cinema collection, which leaves Criterion Channel at the end of January.
+Add to My List on Criterion Channel.

 Also on Blu-ray and DVD and on SVOD through Amazon Video, iTunes, GooglePlay, Fandango, Vudu and/or other services.
 Availability may vary by service.